FredHutch/sas7bdat-specification/sas7bdat.rst

 ======  ====    ==========  ======================  ===================================

 There are at least four page types 'meta', 'data', 'mix', and 'amd'.
-These types are encoded in the most significant byte of a two byte bit field at page offset 16|32.
+These types are encoded in the most significant byte of a two-byte field at page offset 16|32.
 If no bit is set, the following page is of type 'meta'.
 If the first, second, or third bits are set, then the page is of type 'data', 'mix', or 'amd', respectively.
 Hence, if the two bytes are interpreted as an unsigned integer, then the 'meta', 'data', 'mix', and 'amd' types correspond to 0, 256, 512, and 1024, respectively.
 In compressed files, other bits (and sometimes multiple bits) have been set (e.g., ``1 << 16 | 1 << 13``, which is ``-28672`` signed, or ``36864`` unsigned).
 However, the pattern is unclear.

 If a page has meta-information, then it is of type 'meta', 'mix', or 'amd' and beginning at offset byte 24|40 are a sequence of SC SL-byte `subheader pointers`_, which point to an offset farther down the page, starting at the end of the page and moving backward.
 `SAS7BDAT Subheaders`_ stored at these offsets hold meta-information about the dataset, including the column names, labels, and types.

-If a page has data, then it is of type 'mix' or 'data'.
+If a page has uncompressed data, then it is of type 'mix' or 'data'.
 In page of type 'mix', packed binary data **begins at the next 8 byte boundary following the last subheader pointer**.
 Formally, the data begin at offset 24|40+SC*SL+DL, where DL = (24|40+SC*SL+7) % 8 * 8 and '%' is the modulo operator.
 If a page is of type 'data', then packed binary data begins at offset 24|40, because SC=0.

+If a page has compressed data, then it is of type 'meta'.
+The data rows have variable length and each of them are referenced by the subheader pointers table.

-The 'comp' page was observed as page 2 of the `compress_yes.sas7bdat` test file (not distributed with the ``sas7bdat`` package).
+The 'comp' page was observed as page 2 of the `dates_char.sas7bdat` test file.
-It has BC and SC fields, but no subheader pointers.
+It has BC and SC fields but no subheader pointers.
 It contains some initial data and 2 tables.
 The first table has many rows of length 24; its purpose is unknown.
 The second table has one entry per data page with the page number and the number of data rows on the page for SC pages.
 It could be used to access a particular row without reading all preceding data pages.